Konkani language: Early

-Another inscription in Nāgarī, of Shilahara King Aparaditya II of the year 1187 AD in Parel reportedly contains Konkani words, but this has not been reliably verified.
+Another inscription in Nāgarī, of Shilahara King Aparaditya II of the year 1187 AD in Parel reportedly contains Marathi according to former claims.
+A recent 2024 study has found that the last two lines of the Parel inscription, also called, the Mahavali inscription because it was discovered at Mahavali in Kurla, Bombay (Mumbai), is in the Konkani language.

 Many stone and copper-plate inscriptions found in Goa and Konkan are written in Konkani.
 The grammar and the base of such texts is in Konkani, whereas very few verbs are in Marathi.
 Copper plates found in Ponda dating back to the early 13th century, and from Quepem in the early 14th century, have been written in Goykanadi.
 One such stone inscription or shilalekh (written Nāgarī) is found at the Nageshi temple in Goa (dating back to the year 1463 AD).
 It mentions that the (then) ruler of Goa, Devaraja Gominam, had gifted land to the Nagueshi Maharudra temple when Nanjanna Gosavi was the religious head or Pratihasta of the state.
 It mentions words like, kullgga, kulaagra, naralel, tambavem, and tilel.